Economics - Political Science

 1. Have at least a 3.7 GPA in their major courses;

-Students must consult and obtain the approval of the departmental undergraduate director in order to be admitted to the workshop.
-Please note that ECON GU4999 SENIOR HONORS THESIS WORKSHOP may be taken to fulfill the seminar requirement for the economics major and all economics joint majors.
-Students who wish to write a senior thesis (ECON GU4999 SENIOR HONORS THESIS WORKSHOP) must have completed the core major requirements .
+Students must apply for admission to GU4999 and details regarding that application are included in the annual Summer Mailing sent to all students with a declared program in economics.
+Please note that ECON GU4999 Senior Honors Thesis Workshop may be taken to fulfill the seminar requirement for the economics major and all economics joint majors.
 Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
-Please see the Honors Prizes page on the department's website for more information.
+Please see the Honors and Prizes page on the department's website for more information.

 Undergraduate Prizes